 Mirror: Let’s you take fitness classes in a mirror in your home

-Tempo: Like Mirror, Tempo’s sleek design to blend into your home- it looks like an industrial bookcase.
+Tempo: Like Mirror, Tempo’s sleek design blends into your home- it looks like an industrial bookcase.

-Fight Camp: In-Home Boxing Bag, guided workout classes, and smart boxing gloves.
+Fight Camp: In-Home Boxing Bag, guided workout classes, and intelligent boxing gloves.

 If nothing else, we all know isolation contributes to a decline in our mental health from not being social and connecting with others.